daos-stack/daos/doc/admin/architecture.md

 |Unknown size & RM|Erasure code|SC+PC (e.g. 4+2 initially and grows)

 A container is the unit of transaction and snapshot.
-Container metadata (i.e. list of snapshots, container open handles, object class, user attributes, properties, etc.) are stored in persistent memory and maintained by a dedicated container metadata service that either uses the same replicated engine as the parent metadata pool service, or has
+Container metadata (i.e., list of snapshots, container open handles, object class, user attributes, properties, etc.) are stored in persistent memory and maintained by a dedicated container metadata service that either uses the same replicated engine as the parent metadata pool service, or has